Culpable Driving Causing Death

 - Driving while texting on your mobile phone and hitting and killing a pedestrian.

-To convict you of Culpable Driving Causing Death, the prosecution must prove each of the following elements beyond a reasonable doubt:
+To convict a person of culpable driving causing death, the prosecution must prove each of the following elements beyond a reasonable doubt:

 - The driving was culpable; and

-- The culpable driving caused the death of another person.
+- Their culpable driving caused the death of another person.

 Which Court Will Hear Your Matter?